10 Qualities of a Super Facility Manager

 His job is never done.
-He must be able to keep the facility running smoothly even when he is not there physically by proper delegation of tasks.
-Jobs should be planned well in advance with the relevant contact information, resources and safety checks in place.
+He must be able to keep the facility running smoothly even when he is not there physically by the proper delegation of tasks.
+Jobs should be planned well in advance with the relevant contact information, resources, and safety checks in place.
 The ability to coordinate several projects at the same time is indispensable.

 5. Solid Managerial Background

 Apart from technical and engineering tasks, he is in charge of preserving the value of the property.
-He needs to rely heavily on various professional qualifications and business trainings to enable him handle all that is required of him.
+He needs to rely heavily on various professional qualifications and business training to enable him to handle all that is required of him.
 He must be finance savvy because he deals directly with the factors that affect the bottom line.